 - Long Graveyard Ridge Loop: for a longer hike that offers more exercise, views into the next valley, and even more views from Graveyard Ridge, try this route: Graveyard Fields Loop (R. past Second Falls) - L. on Mountains to Sea Access → L. on Mountains to Sea Trail → R. at 1st (eastern) jct. with Graveyard Ridge → along north side of Graveyard Ridge → R. at 2nd (western) Graveyard Ridge Trail Junction → R. on Graveyard Ridge Connector → L. on Graveyard Fields Loop - R. at bridge to return (More Difficult)

 The area certainly has an interesting name, and there are several theories about what might have lent the moniker.
-A natural explanation for it originates from a time when a windstorm blew down hundreds of the spruce and fir trees that originally grew here.
+A natural explanation for it originates from a time when a windstorm blew down hundreds of the spruce and fir trees that originally blanketed the entire area.
 The upturned roots supposedly resembled gravestones in a graveyard.

 But there is a man-made explanation as well.
 During the early 1900's, when the mountains were being extensively logged, all that remained in this valley were the stumps of cut trees.
 Over time, mosses eventually grew all over the stumps, resembling an overgrown graveyard.

 However, later during the logging era, catastrophic fires swept through the area, destroying anything resembling a graveyard and heating the soil enough to sterilize it.
-The once dense spruce-fir forest was forever changed from that point forward.
-Plants to this day have trouble growing in the nutrient-poor soils, although trees, shrubs, and grasslands are slowly replenishing it and will eventually take over once again.
+The once dense spruce-fir forest was changed into an open area of meadows and rocky slopes, making the area popular for recreation thanks to the unusually open views that catastrophe afforded.

 Camping in Graveyard Fields Prohibited